Wisenet SKY Cloud VMS User Manual

 Available Models

 The Wisenet SKY Bridge and CMVR are available in over 20 different models.
 Careful consideration needs to be taken to choose the appropriate model for each situation.
-There are bridges and CMVRs available that can support up to 180 cameras.
+There are bridges and CMVRs available that can up to 180 cameras.
 More cameras at a single location can be supported by using multiple bridges/CMVRs.

 The most popular bridge model for new installations is the 304.
 This is a physically small bridge, supporting up to 15 IP cameras, and is appropriate for remote locations.
 For retrofit applications using analog cameras, the most popular bridge models are the 310 and 410, which support 8 and 16 BNC (HD-over-coax) cameras, respectively.